Biden launches 2020 presidential bid, says 'we are in a battle for the soul of this nation'

 His team is also working to quickly build a digital infrastructure to grow an online, grassroots supporter base that can fuel the campaign with small-dollar donations.

-Biden is relying heavily not only on the support of organized labor in securing the nomination, but also to get his campaign off the ground.
-His first organized public event is slated for Monday at a Teamsters union hall in Pittsburgh.
-The International Association of Fire Fighters is slated to meet in the next 24 hours to make its expected endorsement official.
+Biden is relying heavily not only on the support of organized labor to secure the nomination, but also to get his campaign off the ground.
+In addition to the Teamsters event in Pittsburgh, the International Association of Fire Fighters is slated to meet in the next 24 hours to make its expected endorsement official.

-His strength and popularity in polls can only be partially explained by his universal name recognition, since other candidates, such as Sen. Bernie Sanders, I-Vt., are almost as well-known as Biden but have lower favorability ratings.
+Biden's strength and popularity in polls can only be partially explained by his universal name recognition, since other candidates, such as Sanders, are almost as well known but have lower favorability ratings.

 It was the second major family tragedy of Biden's life.
-A few weeks after his first election to the Senate in 1972, his wife and infant daughter were killed in a car crash while Christmas shopping.
+A few weeks after he was elected to the Senate, his wife and infant daughter were killed in a car crash while Christmas shopping.
 Biden's two sons, Beau and Hunter, were in the backseat and injured, but OK.
-He remarried his current wife, Jill, five years later.
+He married his current wife, Jill, five years later.

-Biden's association with the still-popular former president will likely be front-and-center in his candidacy, even if he doesn't have Obama's explicit endorsement.
+Biden's association with the still-popular Obama will likely be front-and-center in his candidacy, even if he doesn't have Obama's explicit endorsement.

 His pitch will be aimed not at the most vocal progressive activists in the party, but at what advisers see as a much larger pool of pragmatic and independent voters to whom, they feel, Biden has a unique appeal.